 Expenditures for equitable services to eligible private school children, teachers and other educational personnel, and families must be equal to the proportion of funds allocated to participating public school attendance areas based on the number of children from low-income families who reside in those attendance areas and attend private schools.
 An LEA must determine the proportionate share of Title I funds available for equitable services based on the total amount of Title I funds received by the LEA prior to any allowable expenditures or transfers of funds.
 (ESEA section 1117(a)(4)(A).)

-Priate schools receive a proportionate share of Title IA funding based on the per pupil calculations at their building.
-Students who qualify are those who reside within the boundaried neighborhood of a Title IA school AND qualify based upon their direct certification(see Title I for more information)
+Private schools receive a proportionate share of Title IA funding based on the per pupil calculations at their buildings.
+Students who qualify are those who reside within the boundary neighborhood of a Title IA school AND qualify based upon their direct certification(see Title I for more information)

 Title IV requires that equitable shares be available to continue supporting effective instruction within our private schools.
 These allocations are per‐pupil, and are based on the amount available for all public and private school students enrolled in participating private elementary and secondary schools in areas serviced by the LEA, regardless of the student’s residency.